Pact-Community-Organization/website/README.md

 # Kadena Community Website

-Public-facing website for the Kadena Pact Community Foundation at https://kadena-community.org.
+Public-facing website for the Pact Community Organization at https://pact-community.org.

 ## Mission & Vision
 - Mission: Make it easy and safe for businesses to start building on Kadena.